-Congressman Colin Allred was elected to represent Texas’ 32nd Congressional District in 2018, in one of the most high-profile races of the cycle.
+Congressman Colin Allred was elected to represent Texas’ 32nd Congressional District in one of the most high-profile races of 2018.
 After defeating eight-term incumbent Pete Sessions, he became the first Democrat to represent the 32nd District since its creation.
 Following a career in the NFL, Rep. Allred pursued a career in law, working as a Special Assistant in the Department of Housing and Urban Development’s Office of General Counsel under then-Secretary Julián Castro.
 After returning to Texas, he became the Dallas-Fort Worth director of the first-ever state-wide voter protection program during the 2014 Texas gubernatorial election.
 In Congress, Rep. Allred sits on the House Foreign Affairs Committee and on the Subcommittee on the Middle East.